-Reimbursement will be paid only upon submission to the employee's supervisor of a receipt(s) from the current fiscal year.
+Reimbursement will be paid only upon submission to the employee's supervisor of aMOU - City of Alameda & Alameda City Employees Association (12-28-2018 - June 30, 2022)Page 30 of 35 receipt(s) from the current fiscal year.
 Reimbursement does not carry over between fiscal years.
 If, in the judgment of the employee's supervisor, a tool is broken through misuse or abuse, it will not be replaced under this provision.
 In the event the employee and the Superintendent are unable to agree on the replacement of a tool, the Association President may request that the Human Resources Director review the situation.